juicycleff/ultimate-backend/README.md

 ### Financial Contributors

-Become a financial contributor and help us sustain our community. [[Contribute](https://opencollective.com/ultimate-backend/contribute)]
+Become a financial contributor and help us help others in need, your contribution will go to people dire conditions in these difficult times. [[Contribute](https://opencollective.com/ultimate-backend/contribute)]

 #### Backers